Porvesh/Porvesh.github.io/_posts/2024-08-31-junior-year.md

 layout: post
 title: "Junior Year"
 date: 2024-08-31 00:00:00 -0400
-excerpt: Chaos isn’t a pit—it’s a ladder.
+excerpt: Chaos isn't a pit—it's a ladder.
 tags: ["2024", "Junior Year", "Summary"]
 ---

 The year everything got a little more real.

-There’s always that one year in college where things stop being light and breezy.
+There's always that one year in college where things stop being light and breezy.
 Where you're constantly swamped, juggling five things at once, running on caffeine and vibes.

 Junior year was *that* year for me.